Skip to Content

 VISOR uses a team approach to provide services.
 All services are based on a thorough assessment of the Veteran’s strengths, needs, and personal goals.

-Veterans and their families are encouraged to take an active role in their services by identifying personal goals and providing ongoing feedback regarding progress.
+Veterans and their families are encouraged to take an active role by identifying personal goals and providing ongoing feedback.

-Services are primarily provided at the VISOR clinic, however, based on Veteran goals and needs some services may be provided in the community or at the Veteran’s home within a 50 mile radius of the VISOR Clinic.
+Services are primarily provided at the VISOR clinic.
+Some services may be provided in the community or Veteran’s home, within 50 miles of the VISOR Clinic.

 Low Vision Services Provided